dji-sdk/Onboard-SDK/Onboard_API_Doc/en/TransparentTransport.md

 );
 ~~~

-### Step2: UAV to Mobile Device

-The following code snippet shows you how to receive data sent from UAV on different mobile platforms including iOS and Android.
+The following code snippet shows you how to receive the data on different mobile platforms including iOS and Android.

 - iOS